Whether you’re looking for quick information, or want something to impress your friends at dinner, here’s our Featured 5 of the Week!

 2. A Food Shortage

-As the new Omicron variant is making its way through our country now, and between that the labor shortage and high food prices, it’s easy to be worried about not finding our favorite holiday foods this year.
+Between the conflict in Ukraine, the labor shortage, and high food prices, it’s easy to be worried about not finding our favorite holiday foods this year.
 But, we’re here to tell you, there will be no food shortage this holiday season!
 However, if you want to avoid higher prices, we recommend buying your food early.

 A big push for the organic movement is around a pesticide-free agricultural world.
 However, farmers who grow organic foods still use pesticides, and these pesticides are not harmful to us.
 This is especially true for glyphosate or RoundUp.
 It’s the world’s most heavily-used herbicide, and many people believe it’s dangerous for humans, but this is simply not true.